sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce-jdbc.rst

 Fire Insights enable to Read from and Write to Salesforce using cdata JDBC Driver.

-Below are the steps for Downloading and Configuring cdata JDBC Driver and Reading and Writing to Salesforce
+Below are the steps for Downloading and Configuring cdata JDBC Driver and Reading and Writing to Salesforce in Fire Insights

 Download and Configure cdata JDBC Driver
 ----------------